eppye-bots/wiki_for_rtd/deployment/multiple-environments.rst

     **Install Bots in a virtual environment**

     First, activate the required environment.
-    Install Bots and dependencies using pip (don't use the Bots Windows installer, because it installs to the default python folder!)
+    Install Bots and dependencies using pip (don't use the Bots Windows installer, because it installs to the default python folder)

     * Install Bots from local downloaded .tar.gz file